Introduction to Project Management

 This guide offers a thorough understanding of the Portfolio Programme and Project Management Maturity Model (P3M3), focusing on elevating organizational project management practices through structured maturity stages and improvement techniques.

-This guide to the Portfolio, Program and Project Management Maturity Model (P3M3) describes the framework which can be used to assess current performance and formulate
+This guide to the Portfolio, Program and Project Management Maturity Model (P3M3) describes the framework which can be used to assess current performance and formulate a plan to improve and measure performance.

 This paper makes the case for project management, specifically, for a program management office (PMO).